 Toured with Fat around the clubs of England, France, and the US.
 Signed to London Records and released the single Downtime.

-1995: Left Jane, and Fat.
-Met his now wife Siobhan Fitzpatrick, and produced a handful of tracks with King Prawn.
+1995: Left Fat, and produced a handful of tracks with King Prawn.

-1997: Got divorced, got married, his father died of cancer, Mary his daughter was born, he moved house twice, Chelsea won the FA Cup, and Lady Diana died.
+1997: Got divorced, remarried, his daughter was born, his father died of cancer, Chelsea won the FA Cup, and Lady Diana died.

-2000: Did part time work for a pest control company, killing wasps, then formed his own floor sanding company called ‘Woody’s Floors’, and with the help of his wife sanded floors for the next two-and-a-half years, to make ends meet.
+2000: Did part time work for a pest control company, killing wasps, then formed his own floor sanding company called ‘Woody’s Floors’, to make ends meet.

-2004-2007: Taught Music Technology, and Media Arts at Hayes School in Kent, where he met Dan Shears.
+2004-2007: Taught Music Technology, and Media Arts at a School in Kent, where he met the singer songwriter Dan Shears.

 2013: Formed the Magic Brothers, with his brother Nick, and released the album ‘The Magic Line’.

-Woody has discovered his family roots in music, and has written and arranged songs, strings, brass, and woodwind parts, for both Magic Brothers, Madness, and his own solo project.
+Woody has discovered his family roots in photography and music, and has written and arranged songs, strings, brass, and woodwind parts, for both Magic Brothers, Madness, and his own solo project.
 He programs, produces, records, engineers, mixes, and masters.
-He is happily married to Siobhan, and they live in Beckenham with their two daughters, Iona and Mary.

 Woody as a songwriter: